Azure/Hadoop-Migrations/docs/atlas/Atlas.md

 Azure Purview is a unified data governance service that helps you manage and govern your on-premises, multi-cloud, and software-as-a-service (SaaS) data.
 Easily create a holistic, up-to-date map of your data landscape with automated data discovery, sensitive data classification, and end-to-end data lineage.
 Empower data consumers to find valuable, trustworthy data.

-Introduction to Azure Purview (preview) - Azure Purview | Microsoft Docs
+Refer the MS Docs for more informationIntroduction to Azure Purview (preview) - Azure Purview | Microsoft Docs

-Differences between Atlas and Purview
+### Differences between Atlas and Purview

 March Ahead with Azure Purview: Unify ALL your data using Apache Atlas open API support - Microsoft Tech Community